How cord blood saves lives

 Why is cord blood particularly useful?

-Another benefit is that donors and patients don’t need to be an exact match, as the stem cells in cord blood aren’t mature and can develop to suit their recipient.
-Cord blood can be a great option for people from Black, Asian and minority ethnic backgrounds, who it can be harder to find a match for on the stem cell register.
+Also, donors and recipients don’t need to be an exact match, as the stem cells in cord blood aren’t so mature and can develop to suit their recipient.
+That means it’s easier to find matches.
+To find out more about cord please visit this site.

 How much cord blood do you collect?